 - a condition called Reversible Posterior Leukoencephalopathy Syndrome (RPLS): Call your healthcare provider right away if you get severe headache, seizures, weakness, confusion, or blindness or change in vision.

 bleeding: LENVIMA may cause serious bleeding problems that may lead to death.
 Tell your healthcare provider if you have any signs or symptoms of bleeding during treatment with LENVIMA, including:

 - red or black (looks like tar) stools

 - heavy or new onset vaginal bleeding

-- change in thyroid hormone levels: You may have changes in your thyroid hormone levels when taking LENVIMA.
-Your health care provider may need to change your dose of thyroid medicine while you are taking LENVIMA.
-Your health care provider should check your thyroid hormone levels every month during treatment with LENVIMA
+- change in thyroid hormone levels: Your healthcare provider should check your thyroid hormone levels before starting and every month during treatment with LENVIMA.

 LENVIMA may cause fertility problems in males and females.
 Talk to your health care provider if this is a concern for you.